redpanda-data/connect/docs/api/streams.md

 Each stream has its own input, buffer, pipeline and output sections which contains an isolated stream of data with its own lifetime.

+A walkthrough on using this API [can be found here][streams-api-walkthrough].

 ## API

 ### GET `/streams`